jackpal/jackpal.github.io/_posts/2023-04-23-IA_Presenter.md

 Why I liked it:

-+ Delightfully easy to use.
++ Delightfully easy to use
-+ Gorgeous presentation defaults.
++ Gorgeous presentation defaults
-+ Opinionated tutorial, teaches you to make better presentations.
++ Opinionated tutorial, teaches you to make better presentations

 Why it's not for me: